afa5e/afa5e.github.io/_posts/2023-02-12-week-3-input-output.md

    [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 This cipher shifts all letters by a constant offset.
 8. Create a calculator that uses [Reverse Polish Notation.](https://en.wikipedia.org/wiki/Reverse_Polish_notation#Explanation)
+9. Extension: create a program that can encrypt and decrypt a message with the Vigenere cipher, rail fence cipher and Scytale cipher.